clean-css/clean-css/README.md

 * `keepBreaks` option is replaced with `{ format: 'keep-breaks' }` to ease transition;
 * `sourceMap` option has to be a boolean from now on - to specify an input source map pass it a 2nd argument to `minify` method or via a hash instead;
 * `aggressiveMerging` option is removed as aggressive merging is replaced by smarter override merging.

-Please note this list is not final.
-You are more than welcome to comment these changes in [4.0 release discussion](https://github.com/jakubpawlowicz/clean-css/issues/842) thread.

 ## Constructor options